FATS2002/Notes/5th_class/README.md

 ```

 ```
-192.168.01  apart fromt this all other IPa
-we'll do ARP scan and find IP address of kali Linux subnetting class
+192.168.01  apart fromt this all other IP we'll do ARP scan and find IP address of kali Linux subnetting class
 1ST   N.H.H.H